marcelarie/dots/README.md

 Todos nix:

-- HiDPI support for GTK
 - HiDPI support on internal tty
 - Install script/command to use flakes on nixos minimal install
 - Clean `dots` distro
 - Use a remote flake (?)

+Done nix:
+- HiDPI support for GTK